zanonmark/Google-4-TbSync/README.md

 What is missing:
 * Thunderbird-to-Google creation / update / deletion of contact group members.
 Please note that for this to be fixed the undergoing port of TbSync to WebExtension must be completed first: only then this add-on will be partially rewritten and will be able to fully manage contact group memberships.

-A full working version could probably be ready by June / July 2021.
+A full working version could probably be ready by ~~June / July 2021~~ September 2021.

 ### How to use it